yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 ## Step 8: Create the payment

-Once you receive the one-time token from [Step 7](doc:full-checkout-android#step-7-get-the-one-time-token-ott), you can create the payment using the [Create payment endpoint](https://docs.y.uno/reference/create-payment).
-To create the payment, use the `checkout_session` from [Step 3](doc:full-checkout-android#step-3-create-the-checkout-session) and the one-time token.
+After receiving the one-time token from [Step 7](doc:full-checkout-android#step-7-get-the-one-time-token-ott), create the payment using the [Create payment endpoint](https://docs.y.uno/reference/create-payment).
+Use the `checkout_session` from [Step 3](doc:full-checkout-android#step-3-create-the-checkout-session) and the one-time token to create the payment.

 The response from the Create payment endpoint will include the parameter `sdk_action_required`, which defines if additional actions are required to finish the payment based on the payment type.